No. 1 North Carolina pulls away from Portland late, 89-81 - KTVZ

 UP NEXT

-North Carolina: The Tar Heels will face either Iowa State or Villanova in the semifinals on Friday.
+North Carolina: The Tar Heels will face Iowa State in the semifinals on Friday.

-Portland: The Pilots will face either Iowa State or Villanova in a consolation game on Friday.
+Portland: The Pilots will face Villanova in a consolation game on Friday.

 AP college basketball: https://apnews.com/hub/college-basketball and https://apnews.com/hub/ap-top-25-college-basketball-poll and https://twitter.com/AP_Top25